emanebied/ShopEase/README.md

 # ShopEase

-ShopEase is a simple PHP application that allows users to select a product, provide their details, and receive an invoice with VAT, discount, and delivery charges calculated.
-The application uses Bootstrap for styling.
+ShopEase is a simple web application that allows users to purchase products online.
+Users can enter their name and phone number, select a product, and choose their city for delivery.
+The application calculates the total price, including VAT and applicable discounts, and provides an invoice for the user's purchase.

 ## Features